 In 2013 his collaboration with Quayola ‘Forms’ won the Golden Nica at the Prix Ars Electronica.
 Since 2009 his works ‘Body Paint’ and ‘Gold’ have toured with the Victoria & Albert Museum’s Decode exhibition.
 In 2014 his work with Marshmallow Laser Feast ‘Laser Forest’ was part of the Barbican’s Digital Revolutions exhibition.
 His work has been exhibited and performed around the world at venues such as Royal Opera House (London, UK), Tate Britain (London, UK), Garage Center for Contemporary Culture (Moscow, RU), La Gaîté lyrique (Paris, FR), Holon Museum (Tel Aviv, IL), EYE Film Institute (Amsterdam, NL), STRP Biennial (Eindhoven, NL), FILE Festival (Sao Paolo, Rio, BR), Lisbon Architecture Triennale (Lisbon, PT).

 In 2007 he founded The Mega Super Awesome Visuals Company (MSA Visuals), an art, design and technology studio.
 In 2011, with two new partners this evolved into Marshmallow Laser Feast.
 In 2014, after a string of hugely successful, influential and large scale projects – including a Superbowl commercial and music video for rock band U2 – Memo left MLF to focus on personal artworks, collaborations and research.

-A strong supporter of open-source and believer in the sharing of knowledge, he is one of the core contributors to the openFrameworks project and gives lectures and workshops around the world.
-In 2011 he co-founded Marshmallow Laser Feast; a collective of like-minded artists, designers, engineers.
+A strong supporter of open-source and believer in the sharing of knowledge, many of his open-source tools and libraries are used globally, he is one of the core contributors to the openFrameworks project, and he gives lectures and workshops around the world.